BlueSpire/Durandal/docs/2.x/Automating-Builds-with-Visual-Studio.html.md

 ```
 if '$(Configuration)'=='Release' (
 	cd $(ProjectDir)
-	weyland build
+	gulp build
 )
 ```

 Build your project.
-You should see the weyland build output in the Output window, with a last line similar to: "Optimized build created at ...App\main-built.js"
+You should see the build output in the Output window.

 #### Include Generated Files